vincedarley/cewe-layout/README.md

 When photos are added:
 1. They are copied to the album's image folder
+2. Photo importance is determined from IPTC keywords:
+   - "5 star" keyword → size 5.0 (high importance, ~5× larger)
+   - "4 star" keyword → size 3.0 (medium importance, ~3× larger)
+   - No star keyword → size 1.0 (normal)
-2. Initial layout rectangles are created (overlapping at the top of the page for easy visibility)
+3. Initial layout rectangles are created (overlapping at the top of the page for easy visibility)
-3. You can then use any layout algorithm (Collage-Gen, Fan-GA, etc.) to arrange them nicely
+4. You can then use any layout algorithm (Collage-Gen, Fan-GA, etc.) to arrange them nicely

-*Note: Photo importance (size preference) will be determined from EXIF data in a future update.*

 Details for the technically minded:
 - Saving a modified page layout in QLayout will successfully modify the data.mcf xml file inside your Cewe book project.
 BUT, if that book is already open in Cewe Creator (CC) application, then CC will NOT notice that the layout has changed.
 You will need to close the project and re-open it for CC to notice the layout changes.
 Unfortunately this means that the workflow you adopt cannot efficiently include making adjustments to a Page in both QLayout and CC while moving back and forth between the two applications.